rachelyeohm/ip/README.md

 event has a task name, start time and end time.

 For deadlines and events, dates should be written in yyyy-MM-dd HH:mm.
-"For example, you can write 2019-12-27 18:00.
+For example, you can write 2019-12-27 18:00.
-"For schedules, dates should be written in yyyy-MM-dd (without the time).
+For schedules, dates should be written in yyyy-MM-dd (without the time).
+If you wish to know the schedule for the current day, you can simply type "schedule today".